Budget

 }

-If the parent flow has budget: { maxUSD: 2.0 }, the inner sub-flow's effective cap becomes $2.0 regardless of its declared $5.0.
-It can only ever be tighter than the parent.
+}If the parent flow has budget: { maxUSD: 2.0 }, the inner sub-flow's effective threshold becomes $2.0 regardless of its declared $5.0.
+It can only declare a tighter threshold than the parent, but an already-running call may still overshoot it.
 If the clamped result has no finite dimension left, the sub-flow's budget is set to undefined — but the parent's guard still sees the sub-flow's spend because the parent phase records the aggregated sub-phase usage.

 Saved use sub-flows — soft inheritance